Office romance stress? I’ve seen it ALL before. Here’s my advice…

 Here is what I have learned from other couples I have coached through this type of concern.

 Make sure you take deep breaths rather than give in to the gossip.

 You do not have to defend, explain, or justify your behavior.

-Hold your head up high and “PRACTICE SAFE STRESS.”
+To sum up, hold your head up high and “PRACTICE SAFE STRESS.”

-That way you both can ‘go high when others go low.’
+Similarly, that way you both can ‘go high when others go low.’

-All will be good.
+As a result, all will be good.